What is the Yahrzeit?

 Honoring the Yahrzeit - The Lighting of Candles

 On the Yahrzeit, a Yahrzeit candle is lit at sundown.
 This custom takes place every year.
 Mourners use a special ‘Yahrzeit Candle’ that is designed to burn for 24 hours.
 These candles, similar to Shabbat candles, should burn during the entire Yahrzeit and extinguish on their own.
-Although, traditionally this ritual involves burning an actual candle, it is also permitted to use a electric Yahrzeit lamp due to potential safety issues.
+Although traditionally this ritual involves burning an actual candle, it is also permitted to use an electric Yahrzeit lamp due to potential safety issues.

 During the initial structured period of mourning, the shiva, which begins upon arriving at the Mourner’s home immediately following the funeral it is customary to burn a candle each day.